hauntarl/go_002_urlshort/README.md

 **Features:**

 - grouping packages using go.mod
+- using command-line flags
+- parsing yaml bytes and files
+- parsing json bytes and files
 - setting up a basic http server
-- redirecting urls
+- redirecting requests using http
-- parsing yaml input format
-* YamlFileHandler to parse file.yaml and return http.HandleFunc

 **Packages explored:**

 - fmt
 - net/http - to setup a basic http server and redirect requests
 - gopkg.in/yaml.v2 - to work with yaml data
-* flag package: to get yaml file name
+- flag - to get yaml/json file name
-* os package: to open and close the file
+- os - to open and close the file
+- io - to read from struct which satisfies io.Reader interface
+- encoding/json - to work with json data